topseed/topseed-webcomps/README.md

 # topseed-webcomps

-This is a "Best Practices" complete starter project that uses standard web components in a multi-page application.
+This is a complete "Best Practices" starter project that uses standard web components in a multi-page application.
 No more "Component already registered" errors.
-It supports late-loading components for utra-rapid page loads.
+For ulta-rapid page display, all components are late-loaded.
+Loosely coupled component communication using streams.
 Confirmed to work in all major browsers and IE11.

 <img src='webcomps.png'/>

 # Usage:

-To setup and run, follow [these instructions](https://docs.topseed.io/tutorial/9-comps/).
-This is part of a [10-step Best Practices Tutorial](https://docs.topseed.io/tutorial/0-agenda/).
-Refer to tutorial chapters 1-8 for the concepts and tools used in this project.
+To setup and run, follow [these instructions](https://docs.topseed.io/tutorial/9-comps/), beginning with item 6 (Download and unzip...).
+This is part of a [10-step Web App Best Practices Tutorial](https://docs.topseed.io/tutorial/0-agenda/).
+Refer to chapters 1-8 for the concepts applied in this project.

 A printed version of the tutorials/Lab Book is available from <https://m.appthings.io> .